 The Ethiopian Government requires Adoptive Parents to make two trips to

 Ethiopia for their adoption.
 Exceptions can sometimes be made if both

 parents are unable to travel for both trips.

 For the family's safety and for the convenience of the IAN staff and

-families, we work with one guest house in Addis Ababa, The Addis View.
+families, we partner with one hotel in Addis Ababa, The Addis View.
+This

-This guest house is very accommodating for IAN families.
-IAN will arrange
+guest house is very accommodating for IAN families.
+IAN will arrange all

 About Addis View:

 Addis View is located close to downtown and near Court and Embassy for